 So, Minta asked herself, where do I look for someone who’s been missing for thirty years?
 She decided to compose one of her emails to Emmett.
 It would make an organizational exercise.
 And he might answer.

-She thought, at first, that she had heard from Emmett.
-The message identified the sender as “me”—but the Emmett reference had been part of the subject line, and Minta, after opening the message, found herself amazed.
+She thought at first that she had heard from him.
+The message identified the sender as “me”—but an Emmett reference had been part of the subject line, and Minta, after opening it, found herself amazed.

 Actually, you need not refer to my old rank in addressing me; it has been many years since I have had to do with the army.
 Friends call me Doug.
 I hope I may call you Minta.
 You will let me know if you object.
 In any case, Ms. Castelberry, I have been informed that you are interested in John Emmett.
 I may be of some help to you.

 “Well,” she said aloud, “what do you mean by ‘interested’, and which John Emmett?”